Emmanuel Mayuka: Club career

 Born in Kabwe, Central Province, Zambia, Mayuka began his career at the Lusaka Academy at the age of 11.
 In 2007, he joined Kabwe Warriors, one of the biggest clubs in Zambia owned by the national railway company Zambia Railways.
 In this team, he flourished scoring 15 goals in 23 games.
 He consequently was selected to the Zambia under-17 national team.

 Maccabi Tel Aviv

-In September, he joined Israel's Maccabi Tel Aviv.
+In September, he joined Maccabi Tel Aviv in Israel.
 Before opting to join Maccabi Tel Aviv, Mayuka was close to signing for Portuguese side Porto, but the move never materialised.
 When he moved to Maccabi Tel Aviv, Mayuka joined the youth team where he scored three goals.
 In April 2010, Mayuka renewed his contract at Maccabi Tel Aviv until 2014.

 Young Boys

 On 28 May 2010, it was confirmed that Mayuka had signed a five-year contract with Swiss club BSC Young Boys for a transfer fee of £1.7m as a replacement for Seydou Doumbia, who was sold to CSKA Moscow.
 On 1 December 2010, Mayuka scored two goals in the Europa League against Stuttgart in a 4–2 win.
 On 17 February 2011, Mayuka scored a last-minute goal against Russian club FC Zenit Saint Petersburg in UEFA Europa League match to help his team to a 2–1 home win.